U.S. Officials Worked Behind Trump’s Back to Keep Him From Blowing Up NATO

 One of the many ironies of the Trump presidency is that despite his obsession with “deep state” actors plotting against him, he employs advisers who cook up ways to manage him, rather than simply carrying out his orders.

 Sometimes Trump knowingly cedes presidential powers, like when he gave “his generals” much more control over the war in Afghanistan.
-But more often than not this happens behind his back – for instance, when the Pentagon limits the military options it presents to the president, or when Trump’s attorneys in the Mueller investigation argue he shouldn’t do anything rash, because the probe will probably be over in a matter of weeks.
-Anonymous staffers have described using distraction and stalling tactics to keep Trump from going off the rails, prompting GOP Senator Bob Corker to label the White House an “adult day care center.”
+But more often than not this happens behind his back — for instance, when the Pentagon limits the military options it presents to the president, or when Trump’s attorneys in the Mueller investigation argue he shouldn’t do anything rash, because the probe will probably be over in a matter of weeks.
+Anonymous staffers have described using distraction and stalling tactics to keep Trump from going off the rails, prompting GOP senator Bob Corker to label the White House an “adult day care center.”

-The latest example comes from the New York Times, and weirdly, National Security Adviser John Bolton – who seems bent on starting a war – plays the defender of diplomacy.
+The latest example comes from the New York Times, and weirdly, national security adviser John Bolton — who seems bent on starting a war — plays the defender of diplomacy.
 The paper reports that while policy agreements produced by NATO summits usually involve intense, last-minute negotiations, Bolton demanded that the latest NATO agreement be hammered out before Trump even set foot in Brussels last month.
 Bolton had help from other top U.S. national security officials, per the Times:

 In June, weeks before the meeting, Mr. Bolton sent his demand to Brussels through Kay Bailey Hutchison, the American ambassador to NATO.
 He wanted the NATO communiqué to be completed early, before the president left for Europe, according to five senior American and European officials familiar with the discussions who described them on the condition of anonymity to avoid angering the White House.